 Upper Mustang Trek

-Arid yet majestic and isolated yet a name on the tip of everyone’s tongue, Upper Mustang Trekking traverses the barren landscapes of red and brown to make up for a journey potent to captivates the supreme of deities.
+Arid yet majestic and isolated yet a name on the tip of everyone’s tongue, Upper Mustang Trekking traverses the barren landscapes of red and brown to make up for a journey potent to captivate the supreme of deities.
 The trek takes you to the ancient kingdom of Lo Manthang which is brilliant in its depiction of Buddhist values.
 Exploring the long-preserved culture, traditions, and architecture, the trek explores numerous monasteries including Ghar Gompa and Namgyal monastery.
 The trip offers beautiful views of the Nilgiri, Annapurna, and the Dhaulagiri mountains.
-The trek route follows the path connecting to the ancient ‘Silk Road’, while following the trails through Chele, Geling, Ghami, Tsarang, and finally to the walled city of Lo Manthang.
+The trek route follows the path connecting to the ancient ‘Silk Road’, while following the trails through Chele, Gelling, Ghami, Tsarang, and finally to the walled city of Lo Manthang.
 This trek of moderate difficulty takes around 17 days to complete and costs $2,050.